algorandfoundation/algokit-python-template/README.md

 This is one of the official templates used by AlgoKit to initialize an Algorand smart contract project.
 It's a [Copier template](https://copier.readthedocs.io/en/stable/).

-> Please note `Puya` smart contract development language is currently in alpha / developer preview.
-It is not recommended for production usage yet.

 ## Features

 This template supports the following features: